 Remainder Theorem

-The remainder theorem is used to find the remainder when a polynomial is divided by a linear polynomial.
+The remainder theorem is a fundamental concept in algebra and is used to find the remainder when a polynomial is divided by a linear expression.
 We know that the remainder by dividing one polynomial by other can be found by long division of polynomials.
-Instead, we can use the remainder theorem to find the remainder.
+Instead, we can use the remainder theorem to find the remainder easily.
+This has many important applications:

 But the remainder theorem has some limitations.
 This theorem works only when the divisor is linear.
 Let us go into depth about the remainder theorem by working on some examples.